quicwg/multipath/draft-ietf-quic-multipath.md

 address a path in the new multipath control frames, such as PATH_ABANDON {{path-abandon-frame}}, PATH_STANDBY {{path-standby-frame}}}, PATH_AVAILABLE {{path-available-frame}} as well as ACK_MP {{ack-mp-frame}}.
-Further, Connection IDs are issued per Path ID.
+Further, connection IDs are issued per Path ID.
 Each connection ID is associated with one path identifier but multiple connection IDs can be associated with the same path identifier.